wajid-poernomo/wp-demo02/README.md

 I also found the unit test scaffolding based on the RAML extremely useful.

-Based on my experience here, including some mocking issues, being stricter around format, mime type and encoding for messages flowing in and out of components, as well as separating into subflows, would be good design approaches going forwards.
+Because of the CDATA payloads, in addition to creating some issues both in terms of the mock web service, and the unit testing mocks, I found I needed to add routing based on string comparison to avoid issues with transformation.

-As a unit testing note, I would probably try to avoid mocking the web service consumer component directly.
+In general being stricter around format and structure of messages flowing in and out of components, as well as separating into subflows, would be good design approaches to avoid these two issues.
+Also in terms of unit testing avoiding mocking the web service consumer directly might be a better practice going forwards.

 One issue I had here was wanting more granularity in exception handling, and the 500 is currently mapped to java.lang.Exception as a fall through unless a more specific